Your guide to moving into a retirement village

 Your real estate agent will request the name of your conveyancer at this time and will prepare a contract for sale (in law, conveyancing is typically the transfer of legal title of property from one person to another).

-Sold and preparing to move – 1 month before your move
+Sold and preparing to move – one month before your move

 Congratulations!
 Your home is sold.
 Now, it's time to start preparing to move into your chosen retirement village: